 Also, make sure you do not bring anything that would come into contact with your mouth into the resin room or area.
 If you need to take a break to eat or drink, keep those out of your epoxy resin working space for safety.

-If you do happen to get epoxy resin on your skin (we have been there before!)
-You ABSOLUTELY do not want to use any chemicals or even vinegar to get that resin off.
+If you do happen to get resin on your skin (we have been there before, yes, accidents do happen) You ABSOLUTELY do not want to use any chemicals or even vinegar to get that resin off.

 Plan out exactly what you are going to create with your epoxy resin.
 If you are doing geode resin art, lay out your colorants for tinting the resin, your cups for pouring, your stir sticks, your gemstones, glitter, and other resin-making supplies.